 - Long-stay visitor’s visa (will have to sign an attestation saying you won’t work, that you have sufficient funds as well as private health insurance)

-- Get the Compétences et Talents visa.
+- Get the Compétences et Talents visa (more on French visa types here).
 “If you are talented and want to expand your work horizons in France, this three years once renewable card allows you to exercise the activity of your choice in connection with your professional project,” writes the Consulat General of NY’s website.
 Jeanette of Love and Passport talks about her experience getting this visa here.

 - If you’re between the ages of 20-35, teach English in France as a teaching assistant (I wrote about my experience w/the program here)